 Old gas or the wrong type of gas can be the culprit for so many problems in your Ryobi strimmer including a loss of power.
-Gas sitting for longer than 30 days will begin to breakdown becoming less effective.
+Gas sitting for longer than 30 days will begin to break down becoming less effective.

-Most gasolines include ethanol.
+Most gasoline include ethanol.
 This is an alternative fuel that is added to make gasoline a little more environmentally friendly.
 Ethanol is not a good product for the small engine on your Ryobi string trimmer.

 Because ethanol is harmful to a small engine, it is best to only use fresh gasoline with an ethanol content of 10% or less.
-Never use fuels with higher ethanol contents than this like fuels sold as E15, E30 and E85 fuel.
-These have ethanol contents up to 15%, 30% and 85% respectively.
+Never use fuels with higher ethanol contents than this like fuels sold as E15, E30, and E85 fuel.
+These have ethanol contents up to 15%, 30%, and 85% respectively.

 Ethanol isn’t good for your trimmer because it attracts moisture from the air.
 This water and ethanol mixture will corrode components and leave behind gummy deposits that can clog and cause fuel system failure.

 The water and ethanol mixture will also separate from the gas after sitting for a long period of time.
-This mixture runs very hot through the engine potentially damaging it.
+This mixture runs hot through the engine potentially damaging it.

 Before you add fuel to your Ryobi string trimmer, determine whether your trimmer has a 2-cycle or 4-cycle engine.
 They have different fuel requirements.
 A 2-cycle engine uses a gas and oil mix.
 A 4-cycle engine uses straight gas.